-Leela is an improvisational theatre company and training center that strives to continue the great San Francisco improv legacy begun by Del Close and The Committee.
+Leela is a holistic improvisational theatre company and training center that strives to continue the great San Francisco improv legacy begun by Del Close and The Committee.
 Inspired by the ancient Sanskrit word, Leela was founded to create, support, and produce new original works while encompassing the art of improvisation.
 Every work created is based around Leela’s powerful mission of truthful, artistic play.
 Truthful: exploring the authentic truths of the artists involved on stage, Artistic: transforming these truths into compelling and accessible works of art, and Play: infusing the joy of childlike play into the process of the creation of these works.

 Leela is deeply committed to collaboration and the development of the ensemble and strives to create a supportive, open culture where a community of artists can grow together and take huge risks.
 We whole heartedly believe in a profound ensemble process where individuals can explore their truths and the power of group mind.
 For the more honest and genuine we can be, the greater the chance for an empathic exchange in a theatrical community.

 Jill Mueller (now Jill Eickmann) and Christopher Eickmann founded Lila Theatre (now Leela) early February 2003.
 Fusing classic improvisational theories with their own theories of truthful, artistic play, Lila Theatre began offering its first Long-Form Improvisation class at Studio C in the Mission.